Authentication

 Multi-Factor Authentication

-- The CLI will prompt for your MFA code during login
+- The browser will prompt for your MFA code (if enabled)

 Commands Requiring Authentication